glwagner/glwagner.github.io/_pages/about.md

 As a scientist I study the Earth's ocean, its physics and motion, and the infinite entanglement of its eddies, currents, waves, and turbulence.

-I'm currently working to understand how the particular patterns and physics of [bottom-enhanced ocean turbulence][] modulate the transport of heat, carbon and other tracers between the sunlit upper ocean and the abyss.
+Long ago, I was raised in a suburb outside of Boston, Massachusetts.
-I'm funded by a [NOAA Climate & Global Change Postdoctoral Fellowship][] and working with [Raffaele Ferrari][] in the Department of Earth, Atmospheric, and Planetary Sciences at the Massachusetts Institute of Technology.
+I moved to Ann Arbor, Michigan to pursue an undergraduate degree in Aerospace Engineering, where I worked on combustion in porous media, space propulsion, and wind energy.

-## More generally
+I moved to San Diego for my PhD, working with [Eric Lauga][] on locomotion, with Bill Young on nonlinear waves and with both on microorganism mixing before receiving my PhD in May of 2016 for a [dissertation][] titled "On the coupled evolution of oceanic internal waves and quasi-geostrophic flow".

-I was raised in a Boston suburb.
-After receiving Bachelor's and Master's in Aerospace Engineering from the University of Michigan in 2010, I entered a PhD program in the Department of Mechanical and Aerospace Engineering at the University of California, San Diego.
-I worked with [Eric Lauga][] on problems in locomotion and *very* small-scale fluid dynamics for a few years before refocusing on oceanography with [Bill Young][].
+Along the way, I fell in love with running, rock climbing, and backcountry skiing.

-I received my PhD in May of 2016 for a [dissertation][] titled "On the coupled evolution of oceanic internal waves and quasi-geostrophic flow".
-In my dissertation I use asymptotic mathematical methods and simple computer simulations to unearth oceanic truths about [ever-changing currents][] and [subsurface internal waves][] with scales between 10 and 200 kilometers.
+I moved back to Boston in the fall of 2017 to start postdoctoral research at MIT, where I've been working on abyssal mixing, parameterization of oceanic processes, large eddy simulation, and ice climbing.

 If I'm not answering email, I may be somewhere beyond the end of the road, exploring this wonderful planet...